If for some reason, you are missing access to one of these tool, please fill out the Missing Permissions Form.

-Class sessions will be delivered live via Zoom sessions, which students may join via their UW Zoom accounts.
+Class sessions and sections will be delivered live via Zoom sessions, which students may join via their UW Zoom accounts.
 Zoom meeting links are published on our course Canvas page.
 Please note that although our course will offer live sessions, resources will be provided for students who cannot make those live sessions.
 Lecture recordings will be made available via Canvas.
 See our Zoom information page for instructions for how to join live class sessions.

 UW Privacy Office’s Statement on Zoom